 By browsing the WIPO website and using its online services, the user agrees to the following:

-The user must not distort, mutilate, modify or take other action in relation to the content published on this site that would be prejudicial to the reputation of WIPO.
+The user must not distort, mutilate, modify or take other action in relation to the content published on the WIPO website and online services that would be prejudicial to the reputation of WIPO.
 Adaptations/translations/derivatives should not carry any WIPO official emblem or logo, and the user may not implicitly or explicitly imply any sponsorship or endorsement by WIPO without the express prior written permission of WIPO.

 From November 15, 2016, new WIPO publications, i.e., publications bearing an ISBN or WIPO publication number, as well as other selected content, are available for use under Creative Commons 3.0 IGO licenses and clearly marked as such.

 WIPO makes every effort to ensure, but cannot and does not guarantee, and makes no warranties as to, the accuracy, accessibility, integrity and timeliness of this information.
-WIPO assumes no liability or responsibility for any errors or omissions in the content of this site and further disclaims any liability of any nature for any loss howsoever caused in connection with using this website.
+WIPO assumes no liability or responsibility for any errors or omissions in the content of its website and online services and further disclaims any liability of any nature for any loss howsoever caused in connection with using its website and online services.
 WIPO may make changes to these materials at any time without notice.

 Hyperlinks to other websites are provided as a convenience only, and imply neither responsibility for, nor approval of, the information contained in those other web sites on the part of WIPO.
 WIPO makes no warranty, either express or implied, as to the accuracy, availability, reliability or content of such information, text, graphics and hyperlinks.
 WIPO has not tested any software located on other sites and does not make any representations as to the quality, safety, reliability or suitability of such software.

-While WIPO makes every effort to ensure that any software available to be downloaded from WIPO's website is free of any software virus, it cannot guarantee that the material is free from any or all software viruses.
+While WIPO makes every effort to ensure that any software available to be downloaded from the WIPO website and online services is free of any software virus, it cannot guarantee that the material is free from any or all software viruses.
 WIPO is not responsible for any loss or damage howsoever caused by the software and related codes, including viruses and worms.

 Disclaimer on maps